 Come along with me on a journey to discover one of the most beautiful Tunisian crochet stitches, the honeycomb stitch.

 It’s as beautiful as it sounds and the best part about it is that it will make a flat fabric, one that doesn’t curl on itself, as Tunisian simple stitch does, for example.

 Once you make a few rows, the rest will flow on their own and you’ll be able to enjoy this pattern as it works up into a gorgeous shawl.

 Make one for yourself and make many for your friends, as this is a perfect gift for the coming winter season.

-Yarn Any yarn in your stash, preferably a DK or worsted weight, with about 200 meters per 100 grams, wool or acrylic – about 650-700 meters for a shawl as big as the sample.
-Choose a yarn with at least a little bit of merino, alpaca or mohair in it, for a soft and luxurious shawl.
+- Yarn Any yarn in your stash, preferably a DK or worsted weight, with about 200-250 meters per 100 grams, wool or acrylic – about 650-700 meters for a shawl as big as the sample.
+Here’s an example of yarn that will work well with this pattern.
+Here’s another soft and affordable yarn that would work great.